jhgagan/Python-freecodecamp/Python_Basics/Readme.md

 - .strip() - to trim the whitespace from a string
 - .join() - to append new letters to a string
 - .find() - to find the position of a substring

+## Booleans

+This is a data type that can only store either 'True' or 'False' as it's value.
+They can be used with conditional statements or as flags.

+Also, all the numbers except for '0' is considered to be true in python.
+All strings are true except empty string.
+All lists, dictionary are True except for if they are empty

+### Any method:

+This method returns 'True' if any of the values in it's parameters are 'True'.

+### All method:

+This method returns 'True' only if all the argumnets passed to it are 'True'.

+## Number data types:

+We have already discussed about integers and floats.

+### Complex:

+Complex numbers are an extenstion of a familiar real numbers system.
+In complex number all the numbers are represented with a real number part and imaginary numbers part. the imaginary part is always suffixed with 'i' or 'j'.

+Example of a complex number: 2 + 3j

+#### Syntax:

+    # declaring a number of a complex type in python
+    num = complex(2,3) # 2 + 3j

+## Built in Functions:

+### abs

+This method returns the absolute value of the number passed as an argument.

+### round

+This method will round the argument to the nearest integer value.
+You can also set the second argument to specify the precision.

+you can find more built in functions from the libraries

+## Enum

+Enumeration are readable names that are bound to a constant value. you can use enums by first importing the enum package

+#### Syntax:
+    from enum import Enum

+    class State(Enum):
+        INACTIVE = 0
+        ACTIVE = 1

+Enums is the only way to create constants in python.

+## User Input

+To get the input from the user you can use the input() function.

+#### Syntax:
+    age = input("What is your age?")
+    print(f"Your age is {age}")

+## Control statement:

+These help us to write the program to take decisions.
+Some of the exmaples of control statements are, if...else, switch, ternary operator etc.